umitkablan/vim-zeroth-colorscheme/README.md

 When you load ZCS a configuration file is also loaded which will have colorscheme lines with accompanying data like where they are located at.
 ZCS will help you try out those skins fast.

+Colorschemes could be either git repos or plain web resources: While `colors_git.txt` will hold git repo schemes (where it should contain `colors/` directory), `colors_paths.txt` will aggregate plain web resources (those will be downloaded into `colors/` plainly).